360Power/360power-api-doc/README-EN.md

 * REST API: query historic K line data
 * Temporary websocket auth token exchange

+# OFFICIAL JAVA SDK FOR BIGER EXCHANGE OPEN API
+We do provide an open-source official java sdk at https://github.com/biger-exchange/biger-client, please feel free to check it out.

 # REST API Introduction
 BIGER REST API is at https://pub-api.biger.in which requrires IP access.
 We also provide two public market data API under 	https://www.biger.in which doesn't require IP access.